shaunaks/python-monasca/README.md

     gunicorn -k eventlet --worker-connections=2000 --backlog=1000
              --paste /etc/monasca/monasca.ini -D

-To start a monasca micro service server, run the following command:
+To start a Monasca micro service server, run the following command:

     monasca-service --config-file /etc/monasca/monasca-xxxx.conf

     where monasca-xxxx.conf should be a micro service specific configuration file.
-For example, to start the ElasticSearch persister micro service which read messages off of kafka queue and save the messages onto ElasticSearch, run the following command:
+For example, to start the ElasticSearch persister micro service which read messages off of Kafka queue and save the messages onto ElasticSearch, run the following command:

     monasca-service --config-file /etc/monasca/monasca-persister.conf